tnware/django-auth-adfs/docs/token_lifecycle.rst

 Token Lifecycle Middleware
 ==========================

-The Token Lifecycle Middleware serves two functions in applications using ADFS/Azure AD authentication:

-1. **Extended token grant flow**: Enables your application to make delegated API calls to Microsoft services and other resources on behalf of authenticated users
-2. **Enhanced Security**: Can ensure that users whose accounts have been disabled in Azure AD/ADFS are also logged out of your application

 Traditionally, django-auth-adfs is used **exclusively** as an authentication solution - it handles user authentication via ADFS/Azure AD and maps claims to Django users.
 It doesn't really care about the access tokens from Azure/ADFS after you've been authenticated.